 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more.

-There are a lot of details to know about Mickey’s Very Merry Christmas Party, and this post will try to cover them all.
-At this time the post has been completely updated with all the party information you need.
-This includes special party food, merchandise, and character meet and greet information (updated 4/8/2020).
+There are a lot of details to know about Mickey’s Very Merry Christmas Party, and this post will try to cover them all (updated June 23, 2022).

 Table of Contents